sebastienrousseau/shokunin/README.md

 ### Command Line Interface (CLI)

-The Shokunin Static Site Generator (SSG) library runs in a Terminal window and can be used to generate a static website.
+The Shokunin Static Site Generator (SSG) library runs in a Terminal window and can be used to easily generate a static website.
+To get started, run:

-Here’s the first command you can enter in your Terminal window to run Shokunin Static Site Generator (SSG):

 ```shell
 ssg  --new=docs --content=content --template=template --output=output --serve=public